-The major-general commanding directs that the troops of the corps will take up the line of march to-morrow (25th), in the following order: First, Third Division at 6 a.m.; second, pontoniers at 6 a.m.; third, First Division, at 5 a.m.; fourth, Second Division at 9 a.m., in charge of supply train.
+The major-general commanding directs that the troops of his command will take up the line of march to-morrow (20th) in the following order: First, cavalry at 7 a. m.; second, Second Division at 6 a. m.; third pontoniers at 6 a. m.; fourth, Third Division at 6.30 a. m.; fifth, First Division at 9 a. m., in charge of supply train.

 I am, very respectfully, your obedient servant,

 HDQRS.
 DISTRICT OF WEST TENNESSEE, Numbers 103.

 VI.
 As a mark of respect to the memory of our beloved Chief Magistrate, lately stricken down by traitors' hands in the height of his glory and usefulness, all public business in this military district will be suspended to-morrow.
 All military in Memphis not on duty will form in procession at 10 o'clock on Shelby street, the head of the column resting on Union street, and will move at 10.30 o'clock in accordance with an order of march which will be duly promulgated.
 The militia who do not belong to any of the various societies will turn out and form on Union street, head of column on Front street.
 A funeral gun will be fired every half hour from sunrise until sunset from Fort Pickering.
 Brigadier-General Chetlain, commanding the post and defenses of Memphis, will have charge of the procession and direct its movements.

 By order of Major General C. C. Washburn: